crisluengo/doxpp/doc/json_output.md

 Other recognized commands will be similarly replaced with Markdown or removed, as appropriate.
 Any command not listed in in the `commands.md` page will be left as-is.

+## The "anchor" field

+Documentation can contain headers and anchors that can be referenced in the same way that members or pages can be referenced.
+These are created with the commands `\anchor`, `\section`, `\subsection` and `\subsubsection`.
+These commands are replaced with appropriate Markdown syntax to create an anchor, and the anchor ID (the string that can be used with `\ref` to link to the anchor) is listed in the "anchor" field.
+Where these anchors are referenced, a Markdown link is generated as described in the section above.
+The generator will need to modify this link to point to the right page.
+The "anchor" field gives the required information to the generator for this.